bratislava/bratislava.github.io/pages/onboarding/kubernetes-lens-setup.md

     - `kubectl vsphere login --server=10.10.10.1 --insecure-skip-tls-verify --tanzu-kubernetes-cluster-name=tkg-innov-prod -u {{username}}`
     - `kubectl vsphere login --server=10.10.10.1 --insecure-skip-tls-verify --tanzu-kubernetes-cluster-name=tkg-master -u {{username}}`
       (optional, you don't need this, its only master cluster)
-- open Lens and you should see clusters
+- open OpenLens and you should see clusters

 ## Tips & Tricks